The Merger Control Review: Germany

-The FCO principally applies the same substantive test as the European Commission; that is, whether the proposed transaction would lead to a SIEC; in particular, by means of the 'creation or strengthening of a dominant position'.
+The FCO principally applies the same substantive test as the European Commission; that is, whether the proposed transaction would lead to a significant impediment of effective competition (SIEC); in particular, by means of the 'creation or strengthening of a dominant position'.

 For a finding of single and collective dominance, the German merger control regime provides for the following – rebuttable – presumptions: a single undertaking has a share of at least 40 per cent of the market; three or fewer undertakings possess an aggregate share of at least 50 per cent of the market; or five or fewer companies hold a combined market share of at least two-thirds.

 However, in the FCO's decision practice, these presumptions play a very limited role, with the authority reviewing the competitive effects brought about by the proposed merger in their overall context.
 In practice, the presumptions primarily provide an indication as to whether a deal requires closer scrutiny.

 The cooperative aspects of joint ventures will, in addition, be examined under the rules relating to anticompetitive agreements (Section 1 of the ARC).

 A merger that leads to an SIEC will not be prohibited if the requirements of the balancing clause are met (i.e., if the companies show pro-competitive effects in a different market that outweigh the negative effects on the affected market).
 For the pro-competitive effects presented by the parties to be taken into account, they must be of a structural nature.
 When the FCO reaches the preliminary conclusion that a concentration raises competition concerns, the parties can offer commitments in Phase II to secure conditional approval.
 Conditions precedent (i.e., conditions that must be satisfied before the actual merger may be implemented, such as upfront buyer solutions) are generally preferred by the FCO.